arrowHOME—US Scouting—Ideals of Scouting

 Sea Promise

-As of 2015, the Cub Scout Promise and Law of the Pack, and the Venturing Oath and Venturing Code, have been replaced by the Scout Oath and Scout Law used by Boy Scouts since 1911.
-This means that everyone in the Boy Scouts of America, from Lion Cub Scout to adult, now makes the same Oath and same Law.
+As of 2015, the Cub Scout Promise and Law of the Pack, and the Venturing Oath and Venturing Code, have been replaced by the Scout Oath and Scout Law used by [Boy] Scouts since 1911.
+This means that everyone in Scouting America, from Lion Cub Scout to adult, now makes the same Oath and same Law.
 Sea Scouts have always used the Scout Oath and Scout Law, and additionally have a 'Sea Promise' relative to safe boating: "As a Sea Scout I promise to do my best: To guard against water accidents; To know the location and proper use of the lifesaving devices on every boat I board; To be prepared to render aid to those in need; To let those less able come first."

 Mottos of All BSA Traditional Programs